James Peter Ongkili: Politics

 In April 1976, James contested for the Tamparuli state seat on the ticket of BERJAYA and was appointed as the Sabah State Minister of Agriculture and Fisheries.
 Later, he was then appointed as the Second Deputy Chief Minister of Sabah cum State Minister of Industrial and Rural Development on 17 July 1976.
 On 18 March 1977, he was elected as the Deputy President of BERJAYA.
 In the 1978 general election, he contested for the Tuaran federal seat.

 On 2 June 1983, he was appointed as a Minister in the Prime Minister's Department (in charge of Parliamentary Affairs and Law) and became the ex-officio Minister of Justice on 14 July 1984 under Prime Minister Mahathir Mohamad.

 In July 1986, he announced that he was retiring from politics and in May 1988, he quitted BERJAYA.
 However, two months later, he established Sabah People's Party and became the first president of the party.
 In July 1990, he contested in the 1990 Sabah state election for the Tamparuli state seat on a PRS ticket but he lost to Wilfred Bumburing from PBS.
 On 1 August 1990, he announced his retirement as President of PRS and from the political arena.
-But in March 1991, he announced that he joined the PBS, the party that was founded by his uncle, Joseph Pairin Kitingan.
+But in March 1991, he made a decision by joining PBS, the party that was founded by his uncle, Joseph Pairin Kitingan.